 As issues’ themes are planned a year or more in advance, the process from submission to acceptance or rejection of a manuscript may take several months.
 Manuscripts that satisfy the initial review for quality, relevance, language and writing style will be sent on for further review by qualified peer-group reviewers.
 The author will be notified of the review, but the manuscript will not be returned.

 The best guidance on general format, forms of citation, etc., can be obtained by carefully examining a few recent issues of the Mensa Research Journal.
 Preferably, manuscripts will conform to the style manual of the American Medical Association or the American Psychological Association.
-If your contribution conforms to a different style manual, please indicate that in your cover letter, including the style manual’s title, edition, author(s), publisher's name and address, date of publication, and, if available, the ISBN.
+If your contribution conforms to a different style manual, please indicate that in your cover letter, including the style manual’s title, edition, author(s), publisher's name and address, date of publication and, if available, the ISBN.

 The number of each page should appear at the bottom right.
 The name of the primary author should appear at the top right of each page.
-Page 1 should show the title at about mid-page, followed on the next line by the name, affiliation, address, telephone number and email address of the primary author.
+Page one should show the title at about mid-page, followed on the next line by the name, affiliation, address, telephone number and email address of the primary author.

-Ideally, submissions should be electronic, sent on CD or via email.
+Ideally, submissions should be electronic, sent in via email.
 Text should be in a recent version of Microsoft Word.
 Spreadsheets must be in a recent version of Excel.
 Graphics may be in a recent version of pdf, jpg, tif or eps.
 Graphics should be at least 300 dpi and a minimum size of 4" x 6".
 If paper copies are submitted, two typed copies are required.

 Manuscripts should be submitted by email to our MRJ Editor, or by physical mail to:Executive Editor

 1229 Corporate Drive West

 Arlington TX 76006-6103